 Holly Faith Nelson, Ph.D. is Professor of English and Co-Director of the Gender Studies Institute at Trinity Western University.
-She has co-edited nine books and her articles have appeared in journals such as Studies in English Literature, Studies in Philology, Eighteenth-Century Fiction, English Language Notes, the George Herbert Journal, Connotations, Scintilla, Studies in Hogg and his World, and Studies in Scottish Literature, as well as in a wide range of academic essay collections on literature or gender.
+She has co-authored one monograph, co-edited nine books, and her articles have appeared in journals such as Studies in English Literature, Studies in Philology, Eighteenth-Century Fiction, English Language Notes, the George Herbert Journal, Connotations, Scintilla, Studies in Hogg and his World, and Studies in Scottish Literature, as well as in a wide range of academic essay collections on literature or gender.
 She cofounded and coedited for eight years (with Dr. Katherine Ellison) Digital Defoe: Studies in Defoe & His Contemporaries, an online, peer-reviewed, multi-media scholarly journal.
 She cofounded the Gender Studies Institute at Trinity Western University, which she has co-directed for over a decade.
 She also serves as the current editor of the peer-reviewed print journal Studies in Hogg and his World, and established and maintains the James Hogg Blog.
-She has recently completed a SSHRC-funded monograph with Dr. Sharon Alker, tentatively entitled “Besieged: Early Modern British Siege Literature, 1642-1722,” and is currently working on three additional volumes, “Borderlands: The Art and Scholarship of Louise Imogen Guiney” (with Dr. Jonathan Nauman), “The Uncollected Works of James Hogg” (with Dr. Sharon Alker), and “Religion and (Proto)Feminism in Early Modern Women’s Lives and Works, 1500-1800.”
+She is currently working on three volumes, “Borderlands: The Art and Scholarship of Louise Imogen Guiney” (with Dr. Jonathan Nauman), “The Uncollected Works of James Hogg” (with Dr. Sharon Alker), and “Religion and (Proto)Feminism in Early Modern Women’s Lives and Works, 1500-1800” (with Adrea Johnson).

 Research & Scholarship

 Text Encoding Fundamentals and their Application (June 2012)

 Robert Burns: Poems, Songs and Legacy (February 2016)

 Awards & Honors